Would you like to take a peek at the tools we use to run this website and a few others?

 Start collecting email addresses as soon as you start your blog.
 You might not get any subscribers in the early days, but at least the mechanism is in place for when people start signing up.

-I use AWeber for my mailing lists.
-It’s a good service, but I have nothing to compare it with as I haven’t tried any others.
+We use AWeber for our mailing lists.
+It’s a good service, but I have nothing to compare it to as I haven’t tried any others.

 Social Media Tools